 JoAnne Dodgson’s life and work are centered in the lineage of Ka Ta See and the path of the kala keh nah seh ~ healer, teacher, ceremonial guide, bone thrower, medicine storyteller, and weaver of webs of balance.
 She offers ceremonial healing, apprenticeships, and retreats to awaken our hearts, remember our belonging, and weave harmony in our relationships with one another, the earth, and the web of life.

-JoAnne has a doctorate in Counseling Psychology with a specialty in Holistic Health.
+Prior to her twenty years learning and living the ways of Ka Ta See, JoAnne completed her doctorate in Counseling Psychology with a specialty in Holistic Health.
 She has been on staff in college counseling centers and trauma healing centers, offering services as a therapist, outreach educator, and community activist.
 She taught in university settings in transpersonal psychology, women’s studies, and holistic health programs.
 Earlier in her career, JoAnne was a teacher in public schools and residential treatment programs for adolescents.
 She also served as the director of a women’s shelter program.

 JoAnne is the author of several books including Spirit of Chocolate: A Woman’s Journey to the Rainforest in Search of Her Dreams and UnLeashing Love.

 She lives in Taos, New Mexico.
 These are the traditional lands of Pueblo People in Northern New Mexico.
 I offer my respect to the ancestors, to the elders past and present, and to the generations living now and to come.